2019-2020 Graduate Catalog [ARCHIVED CATALOG]

 Students who have completed a master’s degree in psychology or a related field, at Lipscomb or a different university, may be interested in course work that enables them to pursue licensure.
 These students must complete all application procedures and be admitted to the M.S. in Clinical Mental Health Counseling as a non-degree seeking student (Students who completed their Master’s degree at Lipscomb will only need to complete their application and interview).

 Applicants to graduate programs must submit the following:

 - Application Form.
 Each applicant must complete an application form.
-The application form is available at gradstudies.lipscomb.edu/, then click on Admissions, then “Apply Today.”
-The application can be completed online or downloaded in a PDF version.
+The application form is available at lipscomb.edu/admissions/graduate then click on “Apply by Program” to complete the online application.

 - Official Transcript(s).
 Each applicant must submit an official transcript, showing degree conferral when appropriate, from all schools attended.

-- Health Form.* Each applicant must submit a completed health form signed by a health care provider.
-(To print a copy of the health form, visit www.lipscomb.edu/healthcenter/forms.)
+- Health Form.* Each accepted new student must submit a completed health form signed by a health care provider.
+(To print a copy of the health form, visit www.lipscomb.edu/healthcenter/forms)

 * These forms must be submitted after acceptance into the program.

 All application items should be submitted to the Graduate Studies in Psychology and Counseling office by the program deadlines.
 Please check the website, psychology.lipscomb.edu, for application and program deadlines.

 Items should be mailed to: Graduate Studies in Psychology and Counseling, Lipscomb University, One University Park Drive, Nashville TN 37204-3951.